About Dr. Herring

 She has also taught family medicine residents at the In His Image Family Medicine Program/St. John.

-Outside of private practice, Dr. Herring also consults for the Cherokee Healthcare System tele-medicine program and provides psychiatric care for children in the Positive Changes partial hospitalization program.
+Outside of private practice, Dr. Herring formerly consulted for the Cherokee Healthcare System tele-medicine program and currently provides psychiatric care for children in the Positive Changes partial hospitalization program in Tulsa.

 Dr Herring lives in Tulsa Oklahoma and enjoys spending time with family.
 Hobbies include domestic and international travel.